StevePilcher/FitClub-MS4/media/files/Testing.md

 The testing is broken down firstly, seperated to different user types, then per app and finally page if the app has multiple pages/actions to test on that page.
 Comments on screen size testing will be made to show validation for smaller form factors.

-Testing steps are not repeated under both user types where te user stories are not unique to a user type (IDs 2-8).
+Testing steps are not repeated under both user types where the user stories are not unique to a user type (IDs 2-8).
 These are documented only under the anonymous user section.

 The following browsers were tested and devices simulated using the Mozilla Firefox dev tools;